 - 80 million people are Googled every day, according to the same source, and

-- 85% of customers conduct online research on companies they want to engage with to confirm their expertise, professionalism and credibility.
+- 85% of customers conduct online research on the companies they want to engage with to confirm their expertise, professionalism and credibility.

 We research others for one purpose: to form an opinion about them based on what we find.

-This is especially true if you’re marketing to younger audience.
+This is especially true if you’re marketing to a younger audience.
 According to News Cred, brand recognition is the second most important driver of brand loyalty for the Millenials.

 And so, like it or not, you already have a personal brand.
 And a business brand.

 And it’s based on anything that people can find about you online, including the content you share.

 So you have a choice: nurture it yourself or let it be dictated for you.